jpaulodit/terraform-google-abridge-env/examples/basic_private_cluster/README.md

 The variables are assigned inside terraform.tfvars.

+Prerequisite to this example are your own GCP project and Cloud Storage bucket.
+Update bucket name in main.tf as needed.

 To try out this example, run the following commands in this directory

 - `terraform init` - to initialize the working directory and download any modules, plugins, etc...